t3kit/.github/CONTRIBUTING.md

 Each commit message consists of a **[label](#labels)** and short **[message](#message)**.

-Also it is possible to use special keywords for [closing Github issues](https://help.github.com/articles/closing-issues-via-commit-messages).
+Also, it is possible to use special keywords for [closing Github issues](https://help.github.com/articles/closing-issues-via-commit-messages).

 ### Git message

 - Use the imperative, present tense: "change" not "changed" or "changes"
-- don't capitalize first letter
+- don't capitalize the first letter
 - no dot (.) at the end

 ### Labels

-Please use semantic labels for your messages, but if commit message is not very important, you can skip labels. **All commits with labels will be added in CHANGELOG file, that's why it is important to use predefined labels on your commits.**
+Please use semantic labels for your messages, but if commit message is not very important, you can skip labels.
+️️️️️❗️**Only commits with labels will be added in CHANGELOG file**, that's why it is important to use predefined labels on your commits.

 - **[FEATURE]** - A new feature
 - **[BUGFIX]** - A bug fix